teslanet-nl/mule-plc-connector/README.md

 ### Read operation

 The read operation reads actual field values from the PLC.
 Multiple fields can be read in one request.
-Every field has an alias to correlate the values that are read and returned in the response.
+Every field has an alias to correlate the fields in the response.

-Example:
+Read example:

 ![Image](src/site/images/plc_read.png "read")